MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/great-guide.md

 ---
 author: Mamaylya
-description: Learn about the do's and don'ts for a successful mixed reality guide created in Microsoft Dynamics 365 Guides ms.author: mamaylya ms.date: 08/25/2020 ms.topic: article
+description: Learn about the do's and don'ts for a successful mixed-reality guide created in Microsoft Dynamics 365 Guides ms.author: mamaylya ms.date: 08/25/2020 ms.topic: article